Nekrosis-ISS-Capstone/Nekrosis-ISS-Capstone.github.io/docs/Persistence Methods/macOS Persistence/cronjobs.md

 ### Description

-Uses the cron daemon to execute payload at login.
-Cron jobs can be set up to run as the current user or as root.
+This method relies on the unix utility `cron` to schedule tasks to run at startup.
+Can be configured to run payloads as the current user or as root.

+Note in macOS: Usage of `cron` is deprecated in favor of `launchd` for scheduling tasks, and may be removed in future versions.
+However, `cron` is still available and can be used for persistence.

 ### Available Methods